darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 : - _from image area_: Draw a rectangle over a neutral color in the image to calculate white balance from that area.

-: - _user modifed_: The most recently modified setting.
+: - _user modified_: The most recently modified setting.
 Manual adjustment of temperature, tint or r/g/b channel coefficients will automatically select this option.
 Choose this setting after selecting any other preset to return parameters to the most recent user-modified state

 : - _camera reference_: Set the temperature to the camera reference white point, which is assumed to be D65 (or ~6502K).
 The white balance channel multipliers are calculated such that pure white in the camera colorspace is converted into pure white in sRGB D65 (where pure white means that each color channel has an equal value).